|COUNTRY||UPDATE ON CURRENT RESTRICTIONS|

 | Angola ||

-All air passengers arriving in Angola are required to have taken a coronavirus test in the 8 days prior to their arrival in Angola You should carry proof of your test result with you.
+All air passengers arriving in Angola are required to have taken a coronavirus test in the 72 hours prior to their arrival in Angola.
+You should carry proof of your test result with you.
 All air passengers arriving in Angola will need to undertake 14 days of compulsory quarantine in a government facility or in a government-approved hotel.
+Those that tested negative prior to their arrival into Angola may quarantine in their homes.

 There are no commercial flights into or out of Botswana.
 The Botswana authorities have also closed land border posts with neighbouring countries.
 Entry to Botswana is open only to Botswana nationals and foreign nationals with valid work and residency visas provided that they received the necessary approval from Government.
-Flights into and out of Botswana from South Africa are affected by South Africa’s own coronavirus (COVID-19) response.
 Returning residents will be subject to a 14 days mandatory quarantine period in government facilities at their own expense and compulsory COVID-19 testing.
-The Authorities are strict in terms of entry to Botswana and will conduct a thorough investigation prior allowing entry.
+The Authorities are strict in terms of entry to Botswana and will conduct a thorough investigation prior to allowing entry.
+Kindly note that an approval from the Ministry of Health is required prior entry to Botswana.

 The borders in Ghana reopened on the 01st September 2020 and permits holders as well as residence can book flights and depart.
 Travellers must adhere with the below regulations in order to be allowed into the country—